-One summer my husband was hired to paint a summer home on Surfside Beach on Nantucket.
+One summer Rich was hired to paint a summer home on Surfside Beach on Nantucket.
 It gave us the opportunity to spend three weeks getting a little taste of the good life.
 Beachfront living from a good day into a moonlight.

 Friends visited for the 4th of July weekend and we rented a jeep, let some air out of the tires, and drove out to Great Point where we grilled burgers on a little Coleman, drank beers, and swam in the ocean.